benelan/build-sizes/README.md

 You could even add it as a `postpublish` script to keep track of your build sizes for each release!
 As a matter of fact, scratch that I'm adding it to the package 🚀

-Use the `-o` or `--outfile` flag to specify where the CSV file is saved:
+Use the `-o` or `--outfile` flag to specify the CSV file's location:

 ```diff
  "scripts": {